sh3llm4g1ck/sh3llm4g1ck.github.io/_posts/overthewire-bandit/2022-03-10-overthewire-bandit.md

 �/`2ғ�%��rL~5�g��� �����
 ```

-Now we will use the command `file` with wildcard `*` power that matches any character to check which file contains readable data.
+Now we will use the command `file` with wildcard `*` that matches any character to check which file contains readable data.
 Because these are dashed files we have to use a little trick `./`:

 ```
 bandit4@bandit:~/inhere$ file ./*